 Ever have one of those days when you don’t know what to do with the kids and you’re stuck inside with a long, potentially boring afternoon looming in front of you?

-That was our last Thursday and in a desperate attempt to try to come up with an idea for this week’s SMELL themed SUMMER S.T.E.A.M.
-Camp activity, I started grabbing everything out of the kitchen cupboards that I could that had a scent!
+That was our last Thursday and in an attempt to try to come up with an idea for this week’s scent-themed S.T.E.A.M. camp activity, I started grabbing everything out of the kitchen cupboards that I could that had a scent!

 What I ended up with was a pile of spices (plus ground coffee and powdered cocoa) on the counter – and a very interested child.
 Read on to find out how we spiced up our afternoon with some math and art!

 - A variety of spices or scented ingredients from your kitchen cupboards

 - A large piece of paper and a pen

 - A roll of see-through, sticky contact paper (optional)

 ***After reading a very sad news article about a 4 year old inhaling ground cinnamon and dying from inhaling the substance, I immediately put the cinnamon back in the cupboard.
 Please do the same.